 November 19, 2024

-The Centers for Medicare & Medicaid Services (CMS) issued the Outpatient Prospective Payment System (OPPS) final rule [PDF], which proposes hospital outpatient departments (HOPDs) receive a payment update of 2.9% in 2025.
+The Centers for Medicare & Medicaid Services (CMS) issued the Outpatient Prospective Payment System (OPPS) final rule [PDF], which includes a 2.9% payment update for hospital outpatient departments (HOPDs) in 2025.
 This is an increase of $4.7 billion over 2024 payments to the sector, making total payments to HOPDs in 2025 an estimated $87.7 billion.

 This rule primarily impacts audiologists because their services are paid through the OPPS, whereas most speech-language pathology services provided in this setting are exempt from the OPPS and paid under the physician fee schedule.